Wake Up! WA: History

 Previously known as Wake Up Perth!, the show began broadcasting in September 2005.
 The show's presenters were chosen through a reality TV show called Your Big Break.
 This involved auditioning over 300 people for the available roles, through a weekend workshop to test contestants' ability to think fast, react to a changing environment, and not take themselves seriously.
 The original cast members were Jason Weeks and Lisa Cooney as hosts, Jo Newman on news and Alisa presenting sport and weather.

 Originally intended as a 12-week program, the popularity of the show ensured its future.
 With its growing popularity in 2006, Wake Up WA began rebroadcasting the live show each day (7-8 am) in a later time slot (10.30-11.30 am) to allow more viewers to watch the program.
 In less than a year, by mid-2006, the show had reached 300 original episodes, joining only a few locally produced shows that had ever reached this mark so soon.

 In early 2006, Wake Up Perth! was nominated for four Antenna Awards, winning the award for Best New Producer.
 In 2008, the show won Antenna Awards for Best News and Current Affairs Program.

 On August 6, 2008, Access 31 ceased transmission.
 At the time, Wake Up!
 WA had an estimated audience of 45,000 viewers for the live show, with another 25-30,000 tuning in for the daily rebroadcast.
 Over 500 episodes of the show had been produced.
-The producers had weighed up alternative broadcast options at the time, but nothing has yet come of it.
+The producers had weighed up alternative broadcast options at the time, which ultimately did not eventuate.